mhale/round/readme.md

 ## Testing

 The tests cover a range of test values, including the zero and infinity special cases.
-NaN is not included because a comparison between two NaN's always returns false.
+NaN is not included because a comparison between two NaN values always returns false.

 There is an additional set of more rigorous tests in the [cround](/cround) subdirectory.
 These tests compare the round package results to the results returned from the mature rounding functions implemented in the C standard library.